OfficeDev/office-js-docs-pr/docs/outlook/get-attachments-of-an-outlook-item.md

 ---
 title: Get attachments in an Outlook add-in
-description: Your add-in can use the attachments API to send information about the attachments to a remote service. ms.date: 03/21/2023 ms.topic: how-to ms.localizationpriority: medium
+description: Your add-in can use the attachments API to send information about the attachments to a remote service. ms.date: 08/07/2023 ms.topic: how-to ms.localizationpriority: medium
 ---

 # Get attachments of an Outlook item from the server

-You can get the attachments of an Outlook item in a couple of ways but which option you use depends on your scenario.
+You can get the attachments of an Outlook item in a couple of ways, but which option you use depends on your scenario.

 1. Send the attachment information to your remote service.